datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 test_function("table", index = 1, not_called_msg = "You didn't show the table of indian names.
 Just remove the # before the sample_code.")

 # Second instruction
-test_function(grep, args = c("pattern","x","perl"), incorrect_msg = "Did you include the correct regular expression?
+test_function("grep", args = c("pattern","x","perl"), incorrect_msg = "Did you include the correct regular expression?
 Check the instructions for the right pattern.")

 # Third instruction
 test_output_contains("indian_names[indian_names_remove]", not_called_msg = "Just remove the # before the sample_code.")